Important Policies & Guidelines

 Below are important policies and guidelines enacted by, adhered to or supported by Aldergrove Youth Soccer Club.
 By registering with Aldergrove Soccer you acknowledge and agree to the policies and guidelines below.

-Player & Parent Codes of Conduct
+Player & Parent / Guardian Codes of Conduct

 I hereby give consent for my child/children to play with the Aldergrove Soccer Society (known as Aldergrove Soccer Club, or AYSC) for the current season.
 I understand that with payment of fees I am now a full voting member of the Aldergrove Soccer Society.